opensim-org/SCONE/paper/paper.md

 SCONE (https://scone.software) is designed to help overcome these obstacles.
 It is a fully featured software framework that allows researchers to perform, analyze and reproduce custom predictive simulations of biological motion.
 SCONE features a user-friendly graphical user interface and can be used without programming skills.
 Its potential audience includes:

   * Clinical researchers with limited technical skills, who wish to perform *what-if* scenarios using existing SCONE scenarios.
-  * Biomechanics / neuromechanics researchers studying neuromuscular control of human or animal motion.
+  * Biomechanics / neuromechanics researchers studying neuromuscular control of human or animal movement.
   * Robotics researchers interested in optimized control strategies, or the interaction between humans and assistive devices.

 ![The SCONE user interface](scone_window.png)